 On the third tab (Alerting tab) you can change the default monitor alerts, i.e. the rules that define how the monitoring system should inform you of monitor state changes or events generated by the monitor.
 This sample uses the default alerts that are inherited from the monitor parent host:

 An SNMP CPU monitor is selected in the sample below, and its state conditions are modified: the monitor will change its state to Warning if a poll shows the CPU load greater than 90%:

 The monitors marked orange on the left pane require manual configuration (network interface number, database name or other parameter that can’t be obtained from the host automatically, should be specified).
 Select the monitor on the left pane and set the required parameters.
 You can skip this step and apply the template without configuring such monitors, and set their parameters later.
 However, in this case such monitor may be created in Down state.
-In the sample below two traffic monitors are marked orange on the left pane, and the application itself is marked orange, too.
+In the sample below two traffic monitors are marked orange on the left pane, and the template itself is marked orange, too.
 The yellow banner above the selected traffic speed monitor Main tab lists the parameter(s) that requires configuration: Interface Number.